nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `note n/NAME no/NOTE`

 * If a note exists, it will be overwritten with the new note.
+* An existing note can be cleared by having an empty `NOTE` parameter. i.e., `note n/NAME no/`

 Examples:
 * `note n/Charlotte Oliveiro no/Great with presentations` will replace the existing note `Very convincing presentations` with `Great with presentations`